 We’ve done our research and found the best things to take with us when we travel.
 I link to many of the great things we’ve found, so be sure to take a look if there’s a link.

-Full disclosure: some of the items I link to are affiliate links from Amazon, but I only link to things we love and use.
+Some of the items I link to are affiliate links from Amazon, but I only link to things we love and use.

 Now let’s talk travel!